mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/process-quality.md

 (10 rows)
 ```

-The last step is to change the table column names so that they don't contain spaces and special charactes.
+The last step is to change the table column names so that they don't contain spaces and special characters.
 This will simplify things later.
 Use the following queries to change the column names.

 ```sql
 ALTER TABLE process_quality